Doctorate in Biological Sciences

 - Dissertation Adviser: Students should identify a dissertation advisor by the end of the spring quarter of the first-year.

-- Committee: The Dissertation Research Committee should be constituted by the end of the first year.
+- Committee: The Dissertation Research Committee should be constituted during the second year.

 - Coursework: Required coursework must be completed within the first two years of study.